LeToNode/Play2.0-CN-doc/detailledTopics/assets/AssetsLess.md

 You can split your LESS source into several libraries, and use the LESS `import` feature.

 To prevent library files from being compiled individually (or imported) we need them to be skipped by the compiler.
 To do this, partial source files must be prefixed with the underscore (`_`) character, for example: `_myLibrary.less`.
+To configure this behavior, see the Configuration section at the end of this page.

 ## Layout